 The next morning, the death of Antonio Cruz was the talk of the town.
 Everyone had pity in their heart for the poor girl who was in bed with him when he passed.
 Some even knew that the poor girl was Esperanza, but most didn’t.
 She had nothing to hide.
 No one would ever have guessed that she had killed him with her passion.
 Plus, would a murderer notify the authorities?

 With the music still playing, Esperanza sat on top of the dead Antonio Cruz, thinking of what to do.
 But, before she could come up with anything, she felt the need to vomit.

 After emptying the contents of her stomach, Esperanza lay on the bathroom floor, naked and sobbed.
 She found herself not crying for poor Antonio but for her realization that she was cursed, that she was destined to forever be alone, never to take a lover ever again.

 After getting her composure, she got dressed and headed straight to the police station, where she reported that her partner had quit breathing while making love.
 She feared no repercussions.
 She was obviously distraught, and there would be no signs of foul play.
-In the end, his death would be ruled a heart attack.
+In the end, the coroner his death ruled a heart attack.

 “This curse you spoke of,” the Don inquired.
 “This was it, wasn’t it?”

-Obviously, he was aware of what had happened.
+Don Miguel was well aware of what had happened.
 “Yes, Don Miguel,” she answered as tears welled up in her eyes.

 “And this thing, it happened in Puerto Escondido?
 It’s why you left?”